 (5) employment or educational services to help the client become financially independent;

-(6) socialization skills development to help the client live and interact with others in a positive and productive manner; and
+(6) socialization skills development to help the client live and interact with others in a positive and productive manner;

 The license holder may provide services at any of the license holder's licensed locations or at another suitable location including a school, government building, medical or behavioral health facility, or social service organization, upon notification and approval of the commissioner.
 If services are provided off site from the licensed site, the reason for the provision of services remotely must be documented.
+The license holder may provide additional services under subdivision 2, clauses (2) to (5), off-site if the license holder includes a policy and procedure detailing the off-site location as a part of the treatment service description and the program abuse prevention plan.